 All of Excelsior University nursing degree programs are designed to be completed with full-time or part-time study.
-Students can complete the degree at their own pace, but must be completed within a specified period.
+Students can complete the degree at their own pace, but the program must be completed within a specified period.
 Time limits are cumulative.
 Students who do not meet the time limit for program completion are subject to dismissal from the School of Nursing.
-The faculty recognize that the time limits are generous and believe they are appropriate because the students served by the University are working adults degree in nursing program.
+The faculty recognize that the time limits are generous and believe they are appropriate because the students served by the University are working adults.

+- Associate degree in nursing Students have 4.5 years to complete the associate degree in nursing programs. - Bachelor's degree in nursing Students have six years to complete the LPN to bachelor's degree in nursing program and the RN to bachelor's degree in nursing program.
 The average time to completion for part-time students is four years.

-- Associate degree in nursing Students have 4.5 years to complete the associate degree in nursing programs. - Bachelor's degree in nursing Students have six years to complete the LPN to bachelor's degree in nursing program, and the RN to bachelor's